taybart/rest/doc/SERVER.md

     # if you need a more complicated test server you can add specific handlers
     handler "GET" "/path" {
         # either use lua to create a more complex response
-        fn = "similar concept to the post_hook in the client files (see hander fns below)"
+        fn = "similar concept to the after hook in the client files (see hander fns below)"
         # or use a response object to just have different responses per path
         response {
             status = 200